magarpol/scripts/README.md

 ### NFS Shares
 This script mounts NFS shares after asking prompt on where to mount them.

+### Post reboot check
+This script does a post reboot check on system state after reboot and compares it with pre_reboot_check.sh

+### Pre reboot check
+This script does a pre reboot check on system state.

 ### Reboot
 This script configures the Reboot service in CheckMK.